| As discussed, a gem's type, weight,

 emerald on the market is fracture filled with a plastic

 resin or green oil with the same refractive index.
+Blue sapphire Blue sapphire doesn't seem to have a

 lot of price variety unless of course one compromises